Estimated Read Time: 3 minutes

 Some of the career benefits available from frequently moving between roles include the potential to accelerate your learning and gain a broader skill-set and wider experience.
 Moving from firm to firm can see you become more of a well-rounded professional, and this can enhance your market value.

 If it comes down to a remuneration angle, a career path characterised by multiple job switches has the potential to offer remuneration jumps each time you change jobs.

 Nonetheless, it pays to tread carefully.
-As mentioned earlier, business leaders in Asia are looking for professionals with a reasonable record of tenure.
+As mentioned earlier, business leaders in Hong Kong are looking for professionals with a reasonable record of tenure.
 This reflects the challenges and cost of recruiting new professionals.

 You could also find yourself susceptible to the ‘last in, first out’ mentality that can accompany a company reshuffle.
 Sure, this is not always the case, but business leaders value loyalty among their people and a history of job shifting has the potential to hinder your career path.

-Seeking the advice of a professional recruitment consultant can give you a broader idea of the market and what you can do to enhance your career path – both now and in the future.
+- Seeking the advice of a professional recruitment consultant can give you a broader idea of the Hong Kong market and what you can do to enhance your career path – both now and in the future.